ecast96/Sorting-Algorithm-Benchmark/README.md

 	...
 	...
 	Select Algorithm: //Here you enter 1, 2, 3, etc.

+[Time_Results.xlsx](Time_Results.xlsx) contains an overall look at the run times for every scenario.
+ - Each iteration is timed in seconds and the mean and standard deviation is calculated for 100 iterations.

 Program can be run without menus:
  - Line 16 in main.cpp will run a specific operation with operations selected.